 In May 2010, ASIC, terminated its investigation into suspected criminal contraventions of the Corporations Act (Act) based on its consideration of the evidence it had gathered.
 As a result of this and the earlier decision by the AFP to discontinue its investigation, the Court ordered on 2 August 2010 a lifting of the stay of the proceedings against Messrs Flugge, Ingleby, Geary, Stott and Long.

-In August 2012, Justice Robson of the Supreme Court of Victoria ordered that Mr Lindberg be disqualified from managing corporations and pay a pecuniary penalty of $100,000 for contravening section 180(1) of the Act which requires company directors and officers to discharge their duties with due care and diligence (refer: 12-191MR).
+In August 2012, Justice Robson of the Supreme Court of Victoria ordered that Mr Lindberg be disqualified from managing corporations until 12 September 2014 and pay a pecuniary penalty of $100,000 for contravening section 180(1) of the Act which requires company directors and officers to discharge their duties with due care and diligence (refer: 12-191MR).

-In March 2013, the Victorian Court of Appeal ordered that Paul Ingleby, AWB’s former Chief Financial Officer, be disqualified from managing corporations and pay a pecuniary penalty of $40,000 (refer:13-055MR).
+In March 2013, the Victorian Court of Appeal ordered that Paul Ingleby, AWB’s former Chief Financial Officer, be disqualified from managing corporations for a period of 15 months and pay a pecuniary penalty of $40,000 (refer:13-055MR).

 In December 2013, ASIC discontinued its proceedings in the Supreme Court of Victoria against Charles Stott and Michael Long for alleged breaches of their duties as officers of AWB in connection with the OFFP after ASIC formed a view that it was no longer in the public interest to pursue its claims (refer:13-363MR).